theblixguy/LittleSwift/README.md

 ### What can it do?

-- Tokenize, Parse, Sema, IRGen
+- Tokenize, Parse, Sema, IRGen, Output Binary
 - Supports a strict subset of Swift grammar
     - Functions and variables
     - Primitive types (`String`, `Int`, `Float`, `Void`, `Bool`)